Stord Municipality

 Stord is a municipality in Vestland county, Norway.
 It is located in the traditional district of Sunnhordland.
-Stord is sometimes called "Norway in miniature" since it has such a variety of landscapes: coastline, fjords, forests, agricultural land, and mountain areas.
+Stord Municipality is sometimes called "Norway in miniature" since it has such a variety of landscapes: coastline, fjords, forests, agricultural land, and mountain areas.
 The administrative centre of the municipality is the town of Leirvik, which is also the largest town in the municipality and the whole region of Sunnhordland.
 Leirvik was declared a town in 1997.
 Other population centres in the municipality include the large village of Sagvåg and the smaller villages of Litlabø and Grov.